-The paper is organized as follows: preliminarily, the theory of structural mechanics used in order to calculated the shear strength in the specimens was exposed; successively, an experimental test is introduced and the results explained; in section three, the numerical model obtained by software at finite element ABAQUS is proposed; following this, the experimental testbed was described and the measurement accuracy determined, and the conclusions are drawn.
+The paper is organized as following.
+Preliminary, the theory of structural mechanics used in order to calculated the shear strength in the specimens was exposed.
+Successively, experimental test is introduced and the results explained.
+In the section three, the numerical model obtained by software at finite element ABAQUS is proposed.
+Following, the experimental testbed was described and the measurement accuracy is determined, and the conclusions are drawn.

-2. LITERATURE CRITERIA FOR THE SHEAR STRENGTH PREDICTION OF PIERS
+2. LICTERATURE CRITERIA FOR THE SHEAR STRENGTH PREDICTION OF PIERS

-Several simplified models are proposed in the literature for the descriptions of the damage that may occur in masonry piers.
-These models are based on the evaluation (not accurately) of the local/mean stress generated by forces applied on preidentified points/sections of the pier [33].
-The most frequent failure modes that occur in piers are rocking/crushing, bed joint sliding and diagonal cracking.
+Several simplified models are listed in the literature and in various codes for the descriptions of the type of damage that may occur in masonry piers.
+These models are based on the evaluation (not accurately) of the local/mean stress generated by forces applied on pre-identified points/sections of the pier [22].
+The most frequent failure modes that occur in piers are rocking/crushing, bed joint sliding and diagonal cracking; the type of damage that was most highlighted during the experimental tests conducted in laboratory, and exposed in the third paragraph, is the last listed.

-For the Diagonal Cracking failure mode two models are usually adopted to describe it [34],[35].
-These models are used to describe different types of masonry and often provide different strength values: Mann and Müller model and Turnšek and Čačovič model.
-In the Mann and Müller model the limit strength domain is defined by means of "local"-type parameters relating to the individual materials that composed the masonry (mortar and bricks) such as the cohesion and friction coefficient in the mortar joints and the tensile strength of the block of masonry under analysis [34].
-These two types of parameter are, generally, obtained experimentally, and the individuation of the cohesion and friction coefficient can be difficult for specific masonry such as that in fictile tubules.
+For the Diagonal Cracking failure mode two models are usually adopted to describe it [23,24].
+These models are used to describe different types of masonry and often provide different strength values.
+In the Mann and Müller model the limit strength domain is defined by means of "local" type parameters relating to the individual materials that composed the masonry (mortar and bricks) such as the cohesion and friction coefficient in the mortar joints and the tensile strength of the block of masonry under analysis [23].
+These two types of parameters are, generally, obtained experimentally, and the individuation of the cohesion and friction coefficient can be difficult for particular masonry such as that in fictile tubules.

-In the Turnšek and Čačovič model, the domain is defined through a single parameter of the material: the tensile strength of the masonry, usually determined by the diagonal compression test [35].
+In the Turnšek and Čačovič model, the domain is defined through a single parameter of the material: the tensile strength of the masonry, usually determined by the diagonal compression test [24].

-In order to study Diagonal Cracking, it is possible to recognize two main types of model: (I) the model proposed by Mann and Müller, which describes the masonry as a composite material and considers the development of the cracks, separately, along bricks and mortar joints; (II) the model proposed by Turnšek and Čačovič, which considered the masonry as an equivalent isotropic material and described indistinctly the development of damage along principal stress directions [36].
+In order to study Diagonal Cracking, it is possible to recognize two main types of models: (I) the model proposed by Mann and Müller, that describe the masonry as a composite material and considers the develop of the cracks, separately, along bricks and mortar joints; (II) the model proposed by Turnšek and Čačovič, that considered the masonry as an equivalent isotropic material and describing indistinctly the development of damage along principal stress directions [25].

 The application of the Mann and Müller formulation to a masonry wall made with bricks and fictile tubules becomes difficult.
-It is based on two main hypotheses:

-(i) the mechanical properties of head joints are negligible, and in the case in question the bricks have a square section;

-(ii) bricks are much stiffer than mortar joints, but the tubules are hollow and have a cylindrical conformation, and this hypothesis cannot be satisfied.
+It is based on two main hypotheses: (I) the mechanical properties of head joints are negligible, and in the case in question the bricks have a square section; (II) bricks are much stiffer than mortar joints, but the tubules are hollow and have a cylindrical conformation, and this hypothesis cannot be satisfied.

-For these reasons, it was decided to use the formulation of Turnšek and Čačovič that considers the masonry as an isotropic material.
-The reference stress σ_c , the maximum principal stress acting at the center of the pier σ_I must not exceed the tensile strength of the masonry f_t .
-The latter parameter is assumed as constant in any loading direction (isotropic limit stress domain) [37].
-This was possible because the authors, in previous works, carried out a homogenization of the material with which the wall was made [38],[39].
+In light of this, it was decided to use the formulation of Turnšek and Čačovič that considers the masonry as an isotropic material.
+The reference stress σ_c , the maximum principal stress acting at the centre of the pier σ_1 must not exceed the tensile strength of masonry f_t .
+This last parameter is assumed as constant in any loading direction (isotropic limit stress domain) [26].
+This was possible because the authors, in previous works, carried out a homogenization of the material with which the wall was made [18;27].